AnaKelyna/Excel-analysis/README.md

-# HW1.Excel
+# Excel
-This is the first assignment at the Data Analytics bootcamp, the objective is to set the baseline in Excel basic knowledge of pivot tables
+The objective is to find usefull insights with the given database

 Background: